Getty Images/iStockphoto

 OSes: Android, iOS, Linux, macOS, Windows

-Features: Zero-knowledge E2EE, including browser-based access; Gmail and Outlook integrations; enterprise application support; file synchronizing and versioning; encrypted cloud storage; compliant with HIPAA and GDPR (Business Plus and Enterprise tiers).
+Features: Zero-knowledge end-to-end encryption (E2EE), including browser-based access; Gmail and Outlook integrations; enterprise application support; file synchronizing and versioning; encrypted cloud storage; compliant with HIPAA and GDPR (Business and Enterprise tiers).

-*Tresorit has a free, standalone file transfer app called Tresorit Send, which includes E2EE.
-Users can upload up to 100 files at a time, as long as they don't exceed 5 GB.
-Recipients can download a shared file only 10 times, in total.
+Tresorit also offers a free, standalone file transfer app, Tresorit Send, which includes E2EE.
+Users can upload up to 100 files at a time -- max 5 GB -- and shared each file 10 times.
+Shared files are available for a maximum of seven days.

 How to choose a secure file transfer service

-The following list offers guidance on selecting the appropriate system for file transfer requirements:
+Here's some helpful guidance on selecting the appropriate system for your organization's needs:

-1. Review business requirements.
-Data management teams should periodically discuss technology requirements with business unit leaders and senior management.
-This helps identify possible trends and prepare IT for any special events, such as mergers.
+• Review business requirements.
+Data management teams should periodically discuss technology requirements with business unit leaders and senior management to identify trends and initiatives.

-3. Prepare forecasts of file transfer and other IT trends.
+• Prepare forecasts of file transfer and other IT trends.
 Use historical performance data to generate forecasts, which can be invaluable when preparing for a change in a major IT system.
-Compelling forecast data can help justify costly future investments.
+Compelling forecast data can help justify future investments.

-4. Discuss secure file transfer services with other IT leaders.
-It is useful to speak with IT leaders in other organizations to see what they use for file transfers and how their experiences have been.
+• Discuss secure file transfer services with other IT leaders.
+Speak with IT leaders in other organizations to gauge their experience with other file transfer services.

-6. Prepare a request for proposal (RFP).
-If a competitive bid is advisable, prepare a formal RFP that specifies the organization's current file transfer activities, plus short-, medium- and long-term needs.
+• Prepare a request for proposal.
+If accepting competitive bids, prepare a formal RFP that specifies the organization's current file transfer activities, plus short-, medium- and long-term needs.
 The RFP should include the requirements for a service-level agreement.

-7. Send out the RFP, and consider having a bidders' conference.
-It is sometimes useful to gather bidders in person or by video conference to discuss the RFP and to get a feel for each vendor and its commitment to service and support.
+• Send out the RFP and consider a bidders' conference.
+It can be useful to gather bidders in person or virtually to discuss the RFP and understand service and support models.

-8. Select the best product, and initiate a project plan.
-Once the new or updated system has been selected, complete the necessary paperwork, and prepare a project plan to facilitate the installation, testing, acceptance and rollout of the new system.
+• Select the best product and initiate a project plan.
+Once the system has been selected, prepare a project plan to facilitate installation, testing, acceptance and rollout.

-9. Organize and conduct user training.
-Working with the vendor, prepare and deliver training to all employees on the new system.
+• Organize and conduct user training.
+Working with the vendor, prepare and deliver training to all employees.

-Use the software development lifecycle as a framework for selecting and implementing a new file transfer system.
-Once the system is in production, set regular times to review and audit the system's performance, and brief management on the findings.
+• Use the software development lifecycle as a framework for selecting and implementing a new file transfer system.
+Once the system is in production, set regular review and audit times and brief management on the findings.

 Next Steps